-- Students enjoy on-demand instruction and models as they work instead being given that information in class and asked to apply it in isolation at home without support.
+- Students enjoy on-demand instruction and models as they work instead of being given that information in class and asked to apply it in isolation at home without support.

 - Teachers do not lose precious class time repeating instruction, models, and directions.
-Instead, students have a repository of on-demand videos they can access any time from anywhere.
+Instead, students have a repository of on-demand videos they can access anytime from anywhere.

-- Teachers are freed from feeling trapped at the front of the room in their role as expert.
+- Teachers are freed from feeling trapped at the front of the room in their role as experts.
 Instead, they can spend more time facilitating learning and working directly with small groups of students.